 Wild Futures’ Monkey Sanctuary relies upon the help of volunteers for many things and could not function without them.
 Many people who visit or read about the Sanctuary are interested in learning more about the monkeys and about the people who take care of them.
 Volunteering at the Sanctuary is a great way of doing this.

 Wild Futures’ Monkey Sanctuary hosts up to 10 volunteers at a time in shared accommodation in our Sanctuary house, all year round.
 Short-term placements run from 2-6 weeks, and long-term for up to 3 months.
 No qualifications are needed.

 The Monkey Sanctuary is visited by thirty thousand people every year.
 These people come to the Sanctuary for the opportunity to meet monkeys and to see them living in a natural colony.
 A lot of effort goes into providing people with an enjoyable and educational experience.
 Although volunteers do not work directly with the monkeys, they do help make sure that things run smoothly.
-In summer volunteers help prepare food for the monkeys, run our shop, help serving in the kiosk, run workshops in the Activity room and help keep the Sanctuary tidy.
-Longer term volunteers may help at the admission desk or answer visitors’ questions at the enclosures.
+All year round volunteers help to clean the monkey territory, learn to collect wild leaves, prepare food and make enrichment items for the monkeys and hear talks from keeper about the monkeys.

 If you are interested to know what happens with monkeys, keepers and visitors from behind the scenes, contact the Volunteer Co-ordinator on 01503 262 532, email email@example.com for more information or write to (including a SAE):